-Virtue and leadership is taught and encouraged in all activities and circumstances of school life.
+Virtue is taught and encouraged in all activities and circumstances of school life.

-Each High School student is provided with occasions to participate in apostolic action and outreach projects throughout the year.
-They required to complete a minimum of 20 service hours annually as a means to fostering an apostolic heart.
+Each Middle School student is provided with occasions to participate in apostolic action and outreach projects through the year.
+They required to complete at least ten service hours annually as a means to fostering an apostolic heart.
 These are moments in which students can express their faith in actions of service to others.
 These service hours are guided by the spiritual and corporal works of mercy and might include such things as:

 - Visiting nursing homes and orphanages